lieszkol/november-gallery/README.md

 `combinedLayout` | Thumbnails Layout | Only applicable if the *Gallery Layout* is set to "Combined"; possible values are:<br><small>- `default` / Default (use the default thumbnails layout set on the plugin settings page)<br>- `gallery_combined_default` / Normal (default)<br>- `gallery_combined_compact` / Compact<br>- `gallery_combined_grid` /  Grid</small>
 `additionalGalleryOptions` | Script options | Additional JS options that you want passed onto the UniteGallery script, for example: `theme_panel_position: "bottom"`
 `imageResizerWidth` | Thumbnail Width | Width of the generated thumbnail; Leave empty or set to 0 to only constrain the image by height; leave both width and height empty to fall back on the values set on the backend plugin configuration page
-`image_resizer_height` | Thumbnail Height | Height of the generated thumbnail; Leave empty or set to 0 to only constrain the image by height; leave both width and height empty to fall back on the values set on the backend plugin configuration page
+`imageResizerHeight` | Thumbnail Height | Height of the generated thumbnail; Leave empty or set to 0 to only constrain the image by height; leave both width and height empty to fall back on the values set on the backend plugin configuration page
 `image_resizer_mode` | Thumbnail Mode | Select how to resize your images into thumbnails, or select "default" to use the thumbnail mode set on the plugin settings page; possible values are: <small><br>- Default<br>- Exact<br>- Portrait<br>- Landscape<br>- Auto<br>- Crop</small>

 For an explanation of page propreties, see [Component: Image List Only](#component-image-list-only).
 For a more in-depth explanation as well as examples, see [The NovemberGallery Manual](https://its.zensoft.hu/books/november-gallery-for-octobercms)